cristibaluta/invoice-cmd/README.md

 ### Installing

-[b]Option 1:[/b] Download the invoice executable (Mac 64 only) then run this to make it available from anywhere:
+Option 1: Download the invoice executable (Mac 64 only) then run this to make it available from anywhere:

 	sudo ./invoice install